Get the same RO purification without an invasive installation.

 As a four-stage filtration system that’s designed to remove more than 1000 contaminants to 99% efficiency, the RKIN Zero Installation countertop water filter system is one of the top contenders on this list.
 Its thorough filtration nearly eliminates entirely the likes of lead, fluoride, mercury, heavy metals, arsenic and chlorine.

-What truly sets the RKIN filter apart is that it comes in two options, and one option is to buy the system with an included alkaline remineralization stage.
+What truly sets the RKIN filter apart is that it comes in two options, and the AlcaPure option includes a alkaline remineralization stage.
 As reverse osmosis removes all impurities from water, it also removes the healthy minerals, like calcium and magnesium, that we need in our everyday diets.

 While we mostly get these minerals from food, they can improve water taste with their alkalinity.
 When you buy the RKIN AlcaPure Edition Filtered Water system, the alkaline remineralization stage will reintroduce a small amount of calcium and magnesium minrals to your purified water, giving it a more appealing alkaline taste akin to bottled water (pH 7 or 8).